 While many guitars do not have specific sizes, there are some guitar shapes that have particular advantages.
 For example, a 6-inch radius neck would give you a lot more sustain, while a 12- to 15-string guitar would be easier for players with smaller hands to play.
 Make sure the guitar you’re purchasing is the right size for the player you intend to use it for.

-A quality acoustic electric guitar should have a timeless quality that resonates from the moment you pick it out of the store.
-If you look at the high-end models, you’ll see that they are made of carbon steel or some other durable metal.
+A quality acoustic guitar should have a timeless quality that resonates from the moment you pick it out of the store.
 These guitars sound great, but the price can be intimidating.
-In this article, we”ll focus on a few of our favorite acoustic models that are great values, and that will last you a lifetime if you treat them right.
+In this article, we'll focus on a few of our favorite acoustic models that are great values, and that will last you a lifetime if you treat them right.

 Acoustic Guitar FAQ

-Q: How do you play an electric acoustic?
-How does an acapella work?
+Q: How do you play an electric-acoustic hybrid guitar?